bforte/Functoid/README.md

 (for example [here][DB-wiki]) because this explanation will make use of it - however for clarity *xN* will be used instead of *N*.

-Internally `functoid` has no types to represent booleans, numbers, characters or even strings.
+Internally `functoid` has no types to represent Booleans, numbers, characters or even strings.
 Any expression is defined in terms of lambda terms, please refer to the [*Commands*](#commands) section for how logic is defined.
 Characters are just another representation of integers (modulo 128 and